How to Learn Jazz Guitar – The Definitive Guide

-Bringing our facility on the instrument and knowledge of technical concepts to dizzying heights.
+Bringing our facility and knowledge of technical concepts to dizzying heights.

-But there is a stark reality that many jazz guitarists have a tough time facing.
+But there’s a stark reality that many jazz guitarists have a tough time facing.

-“Learning the essential chords, scales, and arpeggios, is not the end of your fretboard study, it’s just the beginning.”
+“Learning chords, scales, and arpeggios, isn’t the end of your fretboard study, it’s the beginning.”

-This can be a tough pill to swallow for many of us that have dedicated a lot of time to mastering these items, thinking that was the end of the road.
+This can be a tough pill to swallow for many of us that have dedicated time to mastering these items, thinking that was the end of the road.

 But it’s just the beginning of the journey.